-You must be entitled to (although not necessarily receiving) AA, DLA middle or high rate care component, PIP daily living component, Severe Disablement Allowance, Incapacity Benefit, ESA, Income Support (with a disability premium), Working Tax Credit (with a disability element), Universal Credit (with the 'limited capability for work' or 'work related activity' element), Constant Attendance Allowance payable with Industrial Injuries or War Pensions scheme, unemployability allowance payable under the Industrial Injuries scheme, or would have been entitled to one of these benefits if you were under State Pension age.
+You must be entitled to: AA, PIP daily living component, DLA middle or high rate care component, Severe Disablement Allowance, Incapacity Benefit, ESA, Income Support (with a disability premium), Universal Credit (with the 'limited capability for work' or 'work related activity' element), Constant Attendance Allowance payable with Industrial Injuries or War Pensions scheme, unemployability allowance payable under the Industrial Injuries scheme, or would have been entitled to one of these benefits if you were under State Pension age.
+Local authorities do require a claim for a qualifying benefit to have been made and awarded.

-- a self-contained property within another property, if the person living in the self-contained property is a dependant relative of the occupant of the main property (this is commonly referred to as a 'granny flat'). - 'Dependant' means you are aged 65 or over, or substantially or permanently disabled or severely mentally impaired. - 'Relative' means a partner, parent, grandparent, greatgrandparent, great-great-grandparent, brother, sister, child, grandchild, great-grandchild, great-greatgrandchild (including stepchildren and children of civil partners), uncle, great-uncle, great-great-uncle, aunt, great-aunt, great-great-aunt, nephew, great-nephew, great-great-nephew, niece, great-niece, or great-greatniece.
-A relationship by marriage or civil partnership is treated as one by birth. - wholly occupied by students (or students and severely mentally impaired people)
+a self-contained property within another property, if the person living in the self-contained property is a dependent relative of the occupant of the main property (this is commonly referred to as a 'granny flat').

+Dependent means you are aged 65 or over, or substantially or permanently disabled or severely mentally impaired.

+'Relative' means a partner, parent, grandparent, great-grandparent, great-great-grandparent, brother, sister, child, grandchild, great-grandchild, great-grandchild (including stepchildren and children of civil partners), uncle, great-uncle, great-great-uncle, aunt, great-aunt, great-great-aunt, nephew, great-nephew, great-great-nephew, niece, great-niece, or great-great-niece.
+A relationship by marriage or civil partnership is treated as one by birth.

-- wholly occupied by people under the age of 18 - a student hall of residence - armed forces barracks, married quarters or visiting forces accommodation.
+- wholly occupied by students (or students and severely mentally impaired people) - wholly occupied by people under the age of 18 - a student hall of residence - armed forces barracks, married quarters or visiting forces accommodation.